-3. Patrick v.
+- 3. Patrick v.
 State, 906 S.W.
 2d 481 (Tex.
 Crim.
 App.
 1995), provides some insight into just how difficult it is to make out a successful claim under Strickland.
 "A strategic choice made after thorough investigation is practically unassailable.
 A strategic choice made after less than thorough investigation is reasonable to the extent reasonable professional judgment supports the limitation."
-Id. at 495.
+Id. at 495. - a.

-a.
 Counsel is not ineffective for failing to put on mitigating evidence of child abuse where appellant testified at trial, outside the presence of the jury, that he did not want such evidence put on.
 McFarland v.
 State, 845 S.W.
 2d 824, 848 (Tex.
 Crim.
 App.
-1993).

-b.
+1993). - b.
 In Ex parte Davis, 866 S.W.
 2d 234 (Tex.
 Crim.
 App.
 1993), the court of criminal appeals agreed that the guilt/innocence phase of the trial "was essentially a formality."
 Counsel only minimally cross-examined witnesses, and his summation took up less than a page in the statement of facts.
 Counsel was not ineffective for concentrating his efforts in the punishment phase of the trial.
 Id. at 237.
 At voir dire, and later in argument, counsel allowed the prosecutor to say that youth is irrelevant to punishment.
 Although this may well have been deficient performance, reversal was not required, because there was no prejudice.
 The court appears to say that, in light of applicant's extensive record for violent offenses, he would have received the death penalty without regard to his youth.
 Id. at 237-240.
 Nor was counsel ineffective for permitting the state to argue that "intentional" and "deliberate" are synonymous, since, at the time of applicant's trial, this was unsettled in Texas.
-Id. at 240-41.
+Id. at 240-41. - c.

-c.
 In McFarland v.
 State, 928 S.W.
 2d 482 (Tex.
 Crim.
 App.
 1996), the fact that one of appellant's attorneys customarily took a short nap during the afternoon portions of the trial did not deprive appellant of the effective assistance of counsel since he had a second chair.
 Id. at 508.
 The court also recognized that this might have been a strategic move on the part of the lawyer who did not sleep, hoping that the jury might have sympathy for appellant.
 Id. at 505 n.
 20. See also Ex parte Burdine, 901 S.W.
 2d 456 (Tex.
 Crim.
 App.
 1995)(Maloney, J., dissenting).
 But cf., Burdine v.
-Johnson, 65 F. Supp.2d 854, 864 (S. D. Tex.1999)("To be successful on such a per se ineffective assistance of counsel claim, the defendant must show that counsel slept for a substantial portion of the trial").

-d.
+Johnson, 262 F. 3d 336 (5th Cir.
+2001). - d.
 The deliberate, strategical choice to withhold mitigating evidence at the punishment phase, based on a thorough and complete investigation of the facts, does not constitute ineffective assistance of counsel.
 Ex parte Kunkle, 852 S.W.
 2d 499, 506 (Tex.
 Crim.
 App.
-1993).

-e.
+1993). - e.
 A claim that trial counsel was ineffective for not requesting a Penry charge and for not putting on more mitigating evidence will be rejected where there is no showing that the mitigating evidence proved had significance beyond the special issues, and where there is no explanation of what more mitigating evidence could have been proffered.
 Narvaiz v.
 State, 840 S.W.
 2d 415, 434 (Tex.
 Crim.
 App.
 1992).